Posted on January 5, 2016

 What with various prophecies and a wild economy, 2012 was sounding like a fun year.
 Recording sessions with the Black Market Band -a clapped-together crew of mostly Seattle-based musicians – originally intended for a soundtrack for an indie film about the life of political activist Leonard Peltier- boiled down to a 5-song EP collection titled Heyday, and was released in the spring.
 In December, however, as tour dates were being scheduled, Jenn’s mom died.
 A tribute album, Songs My Mother Sang, was released on Mother’s Day 2013.
 Old spirituals, traditional and contemporary folk songs and popular tunes from the 20s through the 70s turned up at the live sessions held in Eagle Rock, a neighborhood in east LA.
 Friends and family joined in the jam-style recordings, and takes were kept live and raw for the purpose of preserving the moment.
 It was her first time back in the studio since the Heyday sessions.

-2014 has Jennifer once again prepping for shows with a new band on a tour which could fairly be titled Finally… Keep an eye out for updates on the News page of this ‘site or sign up for the newsletter to get a jumpstart- and have a beautiful adventure out there.
+2016 has Jennifer once again prepping for shows with a new band and starting recording on a new album.
+Keep an eye out for updates on the News page of this ‘site or sign up for the newsletter to get a jumpstart- and have a beautiful adventure out there.
 We’ll see ya at the stage;)

 By A. McCarthy